These medications and supplies are used to treat a wide variety of problems.

 Diphenhydramine (generic for Benadryl) treats allergic reactions.
 It may be used for both mild and severe allergic reactions.

-Prednisone is a steroid used to treat inflammation.
+Prednisone is a corticosteroid used to treat inflammation (not the same as an anabolic steroid, like testosterone).
 It is a versatile and common medication used in a wide variety of diseases.
 One common use of prednisone is to treat the inflammation in the airways that happens with an asthma attack.
-Prednisone can also be used to treat severe allergic reactions.
-Prednisone can be used to treat a breathing problem in someone with a history of asthma or COPD, or to treat a severe allergic reaction.
+Prednisone can also be used to treat severe allergic reactions, including anaphylaxis if used with epinephrine.
 Prednisone is often used in conjunction with albuterol which takes minutes to start treating the symptoms of asthma, while prednisone takes hours to work.
 This medication should be taken with food.

 Pulse oximeter is used to measure the level of oxygen in the blood and the heart rate.
 This inexpensive and ingenious tool can detect low oxygen in the blood and identify heart rates that are too fast or too slow.
 Put the pulse oximeter on your finger to check your heart rate and oxygen level.
 A heart rate above 100 in an adult at rest is generally abnormal.
 An oxygen level below 95% is generally abnormal.
 Seek emergency medical attention if you are experiencing an abnormal heart rate or oxygen level, particularly if you are also having fever, cough, shortness of breath, chest pain, or other symptoms.